antmicro/kenning/docs/source/kenning-development.md

   Present only if the input/output requires quantization/dequantization,
 * `prequantized_dtype` - input/output data type before quantization.
 * `class_name` - list of class names from the dataset.
-  It is used by output collectors to present the data in human-readable way.
+  It is used by output collectors to present the data in a human-readable way.

 Parameters specific to `input`: